Lindsey Hopkins Jr.: Football

-Auto racing was not Lindsey's only interest.
-In 1967 he and fellow car owner John Mecom Jr bought the new franchise of the New Orleans Saints football team.
+Auto racing was not Hopkins' only interest.
+In 1967, he and fellow car owner John Mecom Jr bought the new franchise of the New Orleans Saints football team.
 He was also part owner of the Atlanta Falcons.

 Coca-Cola Company

-Lindsey Hopkins Jr. was elected to the board of the Coca-Cola Co. in March 1954 and filled the vacancy resulting from the death of Mrs. Lettle P. Evans.
+Hopkins was elected to the board of the Coca-Cola Co. in March 1954, and filled the vacancy resulting from the death of Mrs. Lettle P. Evans.

 Real Estate

 Lindsey Hopkins Jr. was President of Montauk Beach Company Inc. Mr. Hopkins was also head of a corporation which owned and operated Coral Harbour, multi-million dollar club and residential development in the Bahamas.

 Banking

-Lindsey Hopkins Jr. founded Security Trust Company in 1938, which held the majority of the common stock and all of the preferred stock in the Montauk Beach Company.
+Hopkins founded Security Trust Company in 1938, which held the majority of the common stock and all of the preferred stock in the Montauk Beach Company.
 The firm provided trust and estate management services, but was not engaged in commercial banking functions.
 Security Trust Company was acquired by Nortrust Corp. of Chicago in December 1971 and became Northern Trust Bank of Florida.